 When I was choosing lighting for my kitchen, I look at the overall design and all the finishes.
 I was going for a minimal look but I wanted my lights to make a statement.
 I kept the backsplash and wall colors white but added some coastal charm which was my main theme throughout the home.
 Here is a guide on how to pick the perfect lighting for your kitchen.

-There is so many types of light for the kitchen area, task, accent, decorative, ambient and pendants.
+There are so many types of light for the kitchen area, task, accent, decorative, ambient and pendants.

 - Accent lighting focuses light on a particular area or object.
 It is often used to highlight the artwork.
 Examples of accent lights include wall sconces, floodlights, recessed lights or track lighting.